TTY: (850) 201-8429

 Construction and Skilled Trades

 TCC is proud to be a leader in preparing students for careers in emerging industries.
-TCC’s online and classroom-based green courses can accommodate a variety of learning needs, from construction professionals responding to the expanding market for renewable energy to those just entering the field.
+TCC’s online green courses can accommodate a variety of learning needs, from construction professionals responding to the expanding market for renewable energy to those just entering the field.

 - Microsoft Word and Excel

 The Advanced Manufacturing Training Center provides manufacturing and industrial technology skills training.
 Hands-on training programs give students the competitive edge they need to succeed in today’s job market.
 Courses include computer numerical controlled (CNC) machining, blueprint reading, gauging, safety awareness, quality control, equipment maintenance and production processes.
 The AMTC also houses training systems for hydraulics, pneumatics, motor controls and mechanical drive systems, all of which are critical to support industrial production and equipment maintenance.
 TCC is a Manufacturing Skill Standards Council (MSSC) assessment center and offers training that prepares students to sit for the industry-recognized Certified Production Technician examination.
 Students and manufacturers benefit from the highest quality training and have access to manufacturing development services in a facility uniquely designed to meet their needs.

 TCC’s Professional Development program meets the strategic and management needs of business professionals.
 Programs are taught by top industry practitioners.
 Courses may be taken individually to sharpen working knowledge or as part of a comprehensive certificate program.

 Topics include intergenerational communication, frontline supervision, project management, customer service and professional writing skills.
 Individuals are awarded continuing education units (CEUs) or professional development units (PDUs) to maintain certification or licenses.